Co-pay card

-The co-pay card appeared in 2005 as a means by which pharmaceutical marketers could, by offering an instantaneous rebate to patients, combat their challenges to prescription pharmaceuticals, including generic competition, lack of patient compliance and persistency, and an access to the physician population.
+The co-pay card (also called a copay card or copay coupon) is a form of manufacturer-sponsored copay assistance that reduces a patient’s cost-sharing (e.g., copayments, coinsurance, or deductibles) for certain prescription drugs at the point of sale.
+These programs are most commonly offered for brand-name drugs, often specialty drugs, and typically apply to people with commercial health insurance.
+Program details and eligibility rules vary by manufacturer and by drug.
 As of January 2017, in the United States, coupon cards for more than 600 prescription medications are available.

 Based on the National Council for Prescription Drug Programs standard, all pharmacy software systems contain information fields for both a primary and secondary insurer to pay for patient's prescription.

 Process

 Typically, a patient will receive his/her co-pay card from their physician along with a prescription for the medicine.
 The patient takes the card and prescription to a pharmacy where the pharmacist enters processing information into his/her pharmacy management system to submit a claim.

 If a patient has insurance, the pharmacist will key in the patient's insurance number in the primary field and an identifier from the co-pay card into the secondary insurer field.
 Instantaneously the pharmacy benefit manager provides coverage data, relaying the patient's out of pocket, or co-pay to the secondary insurer's benefit manager, who then provides a discount accordingly.

 An example: A brand offers a co-pay card giving patients the opportunity to save up to $20 off each prescription fill.
 A patient receives the co-pay card and visits their pharmacy.
 The patient provides his/her insurance card and co-pay card to the pharmacist.
 The pharmacist enters information into his/her pharmacy management system from both cards.
 The insurance benefit manager recognizes the drug as a TIER 3 brand for the patient and relays the patient co-pay to be $30.00.
 The co-pay card benefit manager recognizes the $30.00 and covers the $20.00 of co-pay, leaving $10 for the patient to pay out of pocket.
 Another patient without prescription insurance coverage follows the same process.
 The co-pay card takes the primary insurer position where it recognizes the claim as that of a cash-paying patient and applies $20.00 discount to the patient's out-of-pocket costs.